ReactVision/viro/CODE_OF_CONDUCT.md

-## NativeVision Community Code of Conduct
+## ReactVision Code of Conduct

 ### Our Commitment

-At NativeVision, we are committed to fostering a community where growth, transparency, integrity, and continuous learning are at the forefront.
+At ReactVision, we are committed to fostering a community where growth, transparency, integrity, and continuous learning are at the forefront.
 We believe in creating an environment that is welcoming and supportive for all, irrespective of individual differences such as age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We are dedicated to building a community that not only respects diversity but also actively contributes to an inclusive, positive, and educational atmosphere.